tp2750/ChordFinder.jl/README.md

 ```

-We can see that good old Bach is actually quite imaginative, and is using a could of chords not covered this far!
+We can see that good old Bach is actually quite imaginative, and is using a couple of chords not covered this far!